Home

 It is said that they were invented by monks to conceal the fact that they were eating meat during Lent.

-I often make a very large batch and freeze them.
+I would suggest you make a very large batch and freeze them.
 When your family come home starving hungry, you can whip them out of the freezer and heat them up in a broth for about 10 minutes until heated through.
 Delicious meat filled ravioli to serve with my German potato salad.

 3 eggs